 4. Horror is generative.
 Horror accompanies irreversible confrontations with terrifying, but often ignored, truths.
 Horror generates confrontations with distressing truths.

-[2] Title: Producing Horror: Reanimating Architecture's Cultural Capacity through Techniques of Horror
+[2] Producing Horror: Reanimating Architecture's Cultural Capacity through Techniques of Horror

 Abstract